Ents24/public-api-docs/blueprint/blueprint.md

             }

 # Group User Authentication
 To obtain an access token you must authenticate your client user credentials with our authentication server.
+User credentials should represent a valid Ents24 user account.

 ### Request Access Token [/auth/login]
 Request an access token to authenticate future client user requests.